imgag/ClinCNV/README.md

 ## Pre-requisites

 We expect you to install ClinCNV on Linux or MacOS platforms.
+Copy all the files using `git clone https://github.com/imgag/ClinCNV.git`.
 We expect you to install `R` (as new version as possible, we used ClinCNV with `R 3.2.3`, but you may experience problems installing libraries using the old version) and the following libraries:

 ```
 install.packages("optparse")